-Amortization Expense
+D. Amortization Expense

 The Utility recorded an amortization expense of \$5,775.
-Staff increased this amount by \$17 to reflect the CIAC adjustments which were discussed in Issue 4.
-Therefore, staff recommends an amortization expense of \$5,792 (\$5,775 + \$17).
+We increased this amount by \$17 to reflect the CIAC adjustments which were discussed in Section 4.
+As such, we hereby approve an amortization expense of \$5,792 (\$5,775 + \$17).

-Taxes Other Than Income (TOTI)
+E. Taxes Other Than Income (TOTI)

 The Utility recorded TOTI of \$2,794.
-As a result of the staff audit, an adjustment was made to decrease TOTI by \$46.
-In addition, staff increased TOTI by \$12 to reflect the appropriate Regulatory Assessment Fees (RAFs) based on corrected Utility test year revenues.
-Staff further increased TOTI by \$141 to reflect the appropriate taxes associated with pro forma plant additions.
-These adjustments by staff total an increase in TOTI of \$107 (\$12 - \$46 + \$141).
+As a result of our audit, an adjustment was made to decrease TOTI by \$46.
+In addition, we increased TOTI by \$12 to reflect the appropriate Regulatory Assessment Fees (RAFs) based on corrected Utility test year revenues.
+We further increased TOTI by \$141 to reflect the appropriate taxes associated with pro forma plant additions.
+Our adjustments total an increase in TOTI of \$107 (\$12 - \$46 + \$141).

-As discussed in Issue 7, revenues have been increased by \$16,562 to reflect the change in revenue required to cover expenses and allow an opportunity to earn the recommended rate of return.
-As a result, TOTI should be increased by \$745 to reflect RAFs of 4.5 percent of the change in revenues.
-Therefore, staff recommends TOTI of \$3,647 (\$2,794 + \$107 + \$745).
+As discussed in Section 7, revenues have been increased by \$16,562 to reflect the change in revenue required to cover expenses and allow an opportunity to earn the approved rate of return.
+As a result, TOTI shall be increased by \$745 to reflect RAFs of 4.5 percent of the change in revenues.
+Therefore, we hereby approve TOTI of \$3,647 (\$2,794 + \$107 + \$745).

-Income Taxes
+F. Income Taxes

 McLeod is a sole proprietorship, and therefore did not record any income tax for the test year.
-As such, staff recommends no adjustments to income tax expense.
+As such, we find that no adjustments to income tax expense is necessary.

-Operating Expenses Summary
+G. Operating Expenses Summary

 The Utility recorded operating expenses of \$41,417.
-The application of staff's recommended adjustments to the Utility's operating expenses result in a total operating expense of \$46,107.
+The application of our adjustments to the Utility's operating expenses result in a total operating expense of \$46,107.
 Operating expenses are shown on Schedule No. 3-A, and the related adjustments are shown on Schedule No. 3-B.